Precision and accuracy are two very interesting concepts which are very often misunderstood.

 These topics are also very important from a PMP exam point of view; therefore you must know the definition of these concepts and understand the difference between them.

 The definition of precision says that precision is when the values of repeated measurements are clustered and have little scatter.

-Precision doesn’t mean that the measurements are close to the target value – it means that the measurements are close to one another.
-They may or may not be near the target value.
+If you get all measurements very precise, it does not mean that the measurements are close to the target value.
+It means that the measurements are only close to one another, and they may or may not be near the target value.

 Precision is about how the measured values are close to one another.
-If the scatter is lesser, measurements are said to have a high precision.
+If there is less scatter, measurements are said to have a high precision.